 Enable or disable Hyper-threading.
 When it is enabled, a physical core will perform as two logical processors, and the user may experience better computational efficiency of the system.
+Please make sure that the OS operating on your system is optimized for Hyper-Threading, e.g. Windows and Linux.
 This field is not available when the equipped CPU does not support Hyper-threading.